- Challenge Overview

 - IMPACT (May): Preparing for implementation

-You can participate online and/or through meet-ups, as detailed on each of the tabs.
-And…don’t forget to subscribe to our newsletter to stay up to date throughout the challenge.
+Want to get involved in future challenges?
+Subscribe to our newsletter to stay up to date.
 Questions?
 Comments?
 Contact Stephanie Fernhaber at stephanie@communityINNOVATE.org.Read more about the challenge goals and champions!

 Our goal in the INQUIRE phase was to gain a shared understanding of the problem of accessibility to healthy and affordable food in Indianapolis.
 We did this by listening and gathering insights to the following four prompts: (1) Share your story, (2) Experience it, (3) Existing research, and (4) Local initiatives.
+Insights were shared online and also collected at our panel and community listening events.
 View all of the insights below!

-At the end of the month, we analyzed the insights and, as a community, decided which food access issues to focus on as we move forward in the challenge.
+At the end of the month, Collabo Creative helped us analyzed the insights and, as a community, decided which food access issues to focus on as we move forward in the challenge.
 A recap of the INQUIRE process can be found here.

-During the IDEATE phase, our goal was to collectively brainstorm solutions…to the prioritized issues identified in the INQUIRE phase!
-These four issues included (1) urban agriculture, (2) food & nutrition education, (3) transportation and (4) alternative retail models.
-We rose to the challenge and came up with 271 ideas (view the ideas below).
+We rose to the challenge and came up with 271 ideas (view the ideas below)!
 For a full recap of the IDEATE phase, click here.

 The goal of the INVESTIGATE phase was to connect high-potential ideas with “do-ers.”
 Why?
 Because ideas don’t have impact on their own!
 Do-ers might be existing non-profit or for-profit organizations, faith-based ministries, students, entrepreneurs or anyone else that is interested in making impact happen.